machinat/sociably/website/docs/messenger-platform.md

 1. Add the server domain to [`whitelisted_domains`](https://developers.facebook.com/docs/messenger-platform/reference/messenger-profile-api/domain-whitelisting) of the page.
-2. Add the auth provider to `webview` platform.
+2. Add the auth provider to the `webview` platform.
 Like:

 ```ts
 import Webview from '@machinat/webview';